Meet-S0ni/Interview-Questions/README.md

 - secret management in terraform
 - terraform modules
 - how to use vpc module in ec2 module
-- write a sample terraform file to print hello world
+- write a sample terraform file to print Hello World
 - what are providers
-- what is provisioners
+- what are provisioners
-- what is disadvantage if terraform
+- what is the disadvantage of terraform
-- api as code
+- API as code
-- usecase of null resource
+- use case of null resource
 - what are different data types in terraform
 - difference between for each and count
-- how to create multi region aws resource
+- how to create multi-region aws resource
   - provider region alias
 - terraform best practices
 - parallelism in terraform